montasirmahmud-droid/parkSmart-parking-reservation-platform/README.md

-# parkSmart- A Parking Reservation and  Monitoring Platform
+# ParkSmart - A Parking Reservation and  Monitoring Platform
 A real-time parking reservation and monitoring system for efficeint slot management.